Notting Hill is one of London’s most eclectic areas – a meeting of chi chi cafes, high-end boutiques and cool spots – not to mention that carnival.

 Hang Out in One of Notting Hill’s Chic Cafes

 Notting Hill is full of cafes that are just as sugary sweet as the cream teas they do so well.
-No wonder these sweet hotspots are some of my favourite Notting Hill attractions.
+No wonder these sweet hotspots are some of our favourite Notting Hill attractions.

 Notting Hill’s quaint, bohemian vibe matches up perfectly with enjoying a long and lazy coffee and cake.

-There are so many ultra-adorable places where getting a coffee is a true excursion rather than a pitstop.
+There are so many ultra-adorable places where getting a coffee is a true excursion rather than a pitstop – not to mention the fact that they do a stellar breakfast and brunch trade too.

 I love the charming Farm Girl (don’t let your coffee go cold as you admire the decor), while another fave is Biscuiteers with its impossibly photogenic exterior.